-- b) The certification authority creates a new key in accordance with Chapter 6. - c) All certificates that are valid and have been granted with the exposed key are closed on one or several revocation lists whose validity period does not expire until the validity of the last revoked certificate has expired. - d) The certification authority archives the required data as per section 38 of the Act on Strong Electronic Identification and Electronic Signatures for the statutory period and otherwise complies with the Archives Act.
+- c) All certificates that are valid and have been granted with the exposed key are closed on one or several revocation lists whose validity period does not expire until the validity of the last revoked certificate has expired. - d) The certification authority archives the required data as per section 38 of the Act on Strong Electronic Identification and Electronic Signatures for the statutory period and otherwise complies with the Archives Act.